-Here are some more tips to free up a few more megabytes on your Windows Phone.
+And here are some tips to free up a few more megabytes on your Windows Phone:

-- Delete Bing search history, including Bing Vision and Bing Music searches.
-Go to Settings , flick left to Applications, and then tap Search > Delete history.
+- Delete your search history, including Bing Vision searches, Bing Music searches, and other Bing search history.
+(In Settings , swipe over to Applications, and then tap Search > Delete history.)

 - Delete other temporary files from your phone, such as browsing history and cookies.
 (In Storage Sense , go to Temporary files, and then tap Delete.)